 - 1 small shallot, thinly sliced

-- 4 makrut lime leaves, very thinly sliced into hairs (central vein discarded), plus more for garnish (see note above)
+- 4 makrut lime leaves, very thinly sliced into hairs (central vein discarded), plus more for garnish (see note)

 - 2 tablespoons (30ml) vegetable or canola oil, divided